 Description

-This easy beef and cheese empanada recipe is a real crowd pleaser and easy to put together.
+Want to make awesome crispy beef and cheese empanadas?
+This recipe is a real crowd-pleaser and easy to put together.
 You'll have plenty of leftovers to freeze for future meals too!

 Ingredients